 In 2019, the last of the previously active school resource officer organizations dissolved.

 During this same year, the Habersham County Sheriff's Office initiated a dialog with the Georgia Public Safety Training Center (GPSTC), the Georgia Emergency Management/Homeland Security Agency (GEMA/HS), the Georgia Peace Officers Standards and Training Council (GA P.O.S.T.), the Georgia Department of Education (GDOE), and the U.S. Attorney's Office for the Middle District of Georgia to form a new alliance.
 The alliance would incorporate and merge all of the separate efforts being made to improve school safety into one collective body known as the Georgia Alliance of School Resource Officers and Educators or GASROE.
 Its mission - to provide basic, intermediate and advanced collaboration training programs for school resource officers, administrators, teachers, school safety coordinators/directors, emergency management directors/personnel, nurses, bus drivers, custodial staff, counselors and other school support personnel.
 Additionally, GASROE will provide instruction and training that addresses current issues and new trends and provide participants with the latest tools available to address them.

-On June 1st and June 2nd, GASROE held its first conference event, known as the GS3 Regional Mini-Conference at the Georgia Public Safety Training Center in Forsyth, Georgia.
-Approximately 200 law enforcement and educator professionals attended the training.
-The event was a tremendous success.
+On June 1st - June 2nd and July 6th - July 7th, GASROE held its first two mini-conference events, known as the GS3 Regional Mini-Conference at the Georgia Public Safety Training Center in Forsyth, Georgia and Habersham Central High School in Clarkesville, Georgia.
+Approximately 350 law enforcement and educator professionals attended the training.
+The events were a tremendous success.